switch to text-only version

 This sounds simple.
 Most people skip it.

-A dog that's comfortable being handled is easier to boot up in rough country, easier to work on when they've got burrs, cuts, or porcupine quills (yes, you'll deal with that eventually), and dramatically easier for your vet to examine.
+A dog that's comfortable being handled is easier to trim nails, boot up in rough country, easier to work on when they've got burrs or cuts, and dramatically easier for your vet to examine.
 None of that is possible if the dog has never been conditioned to accept it.

 5. Teach Patience — It Doesn't Come Naturally